zxy-Ryan/microvascular-segmentation/README.md

 **Annotations**: The annotations are provided in polygons.jsonl, with 1633 unique IDs.
 The labels include blood vessel, glomerulus, and unsure, corresponding to the segmentations masks named mask.tif​​.

-## 2.Describe the experimental setup, including what models you are going to run, what parameters you plan to use, and what computing environment you will execute on.
+## 2.2 Describe the experimental setup, including what models you are going to run, what parameters you plan to use, and what computing environment you will execute on.

 **Models**: The experiment will involve running models like DeepLab(v3) within the PyTorch framework, integrated with MMSegmentation for semantic segmentation tasks.